Star Pilots: Mathias Singh

-Mathias Singh, born 1977, is a professional dancer, choreographer and dance teacher at Danscenter in Stockholm. besides Star Pilots, he was involved in a production of a Swedish version of the musical West Side Story.
+Mathias Singh, born 1977, is a professional dancer, choreographer and dance teacher at Danscenter in Stockholm.
+Besides Star Pilots, he was involved in a production of a Swedish version of the musical West Side Story.
 He was the host of the children's program Lattjo Lajban.
 With Sandra Dahlberg, he has hosted the program Prinsessan Sandra och Prinskörven and has long cooperated with other Star Pilot member Emilio Perrelli with artists like EMD, Linda Bengtzing, Darin, Carola Häggqvist, Rebound, Jasmine Kara, Ola Svensson, Danny, September, Elin Lanto, Lovestone and Sibel.
 He also runs the dance magazine 5678.

 Emilio Perrelli

-Emilio Perrelli born April 18, 1975 in Spångavägen besides his membership in Star Pilots is a choreographer and together with Mathias Singh has worked with EMD, Danny Saucedo, September, Rebound, Carola Häggqvist and Darin.
-With Matias Singh, he also runs dance magazine 5678.
+Emilio Perrelli born April 18, 1975, in Spångavägen, besides his membership in Star Pilots is a choreographer and together with Mathias Singh has worked with EMD, Danny Saucedo, September, Rebound, Carola Häggqvist and Darin.
+With Matias Singh, he also runs the dance magazine 5678.
 Emilio Perrelli's cousin Sebastian Ingrosso is a member of the Swedish House Mafia.